zixingjiang/ndi_ots_ros2/README.md

    sudo apt update
    rosdep install --from-paths ./ -i -y --rosdistro ${ROS_DISTRO}
    ```
    If you see `pose_broadcaster`-related error from `ndi_bringup`, don't worry.
-This is because the `pose_broadcaster` package is not yet in the ROS2 jazzy release.
+This is because the `pose_broadcaster` package is not yet in the ROS2 Jazzy release.
 We will build it from source in the next step.

 3. **Build `pose_broadcaster`**.
     ```bash